apache/druid/docs/ingestion/native-batch.md

   -->

-Apache Druid (incubating) currently has two types of native batch indexing tasks, `index_parallel` which can run multiple tasks in parallel, and `index` which will run a single indexing task.
+Apache Druid currently has two types of native batch indexing tasks, `index_parallel` which can run multiple tasks in parallel, and `index` which will run a single indexing task.
 Please refer to our [Hadoop-based vs. native batch comparison table](index.md#batch) for comparisons between Hadoop-based, native batch (simple), and native batch (parallel) ingestion.